Harry’s wedding cellist calls for ‘Rule, Britannia!’ to be axed from BBC’s Proms

 “One of these traditions is the last night festivities, other traditions include promoting new music, accessibility and opening up the world of classical music to as many people as possible.”

-Kanneh-Mason, who was born in 1999 and raised in Nottingham, appeared alongside his siblings on the ITV variety show Britain’s Got Talent in 2015.
+Kanneh-Mason, who was raised in Nottingham, appeared alongside his siblings on the ITV variety show Britain’s Got Talent in 2015.
 He is the third of seven children, who all play musical instruments.

 Speaking about his upbringing in a musical household, Kanneh-Mason said his home was always filled with “nice sounding music” as he and his siblings would practice after school on most evenings.